Spengs/learning_unity/README.md

 8-25
 Began building a rolly ball game.
 Created a plane environment

-added blocks and a ball to the game
+added a ball to the game

+added walls to the game area, wrote controllers for ball movement (physics, variable speed) and camera (tracks the player object)